aplteam/Snippets/README.md

   Help      Provide a help page explaining the principles
   List      List all saved snippets
   Save      Save a function or operator or script or a piece of code as a snippet
+  View      Put a snippet into ⎕ED
-  Show      Print a snippet to the session, by default without line numbers Version   Return the version number
+  Version   Return the version number
 ```